—Madrona Elementary teacher

-The Catherine Mayer Foundation is in partnership with Dr Janine Jones of the University of Washington School of Psychology and Madrona Elementary School in Seattle to evaluate the impact of art-based mindfulness on the learning experiences of chronically stressed children in their learning environment.
+The Catherine Mayer Foundation recently completed a two-year pilot program in partnership with the University of Washington College of Education and Dr. Janine Jones, and Madrona Elementary School in Seattle.
+This partnership studied the impact of the L.A.U.G.H.® App on the learning experiences and moods of chronically stressed children in their learning environment.

-- 80+ students across four classrooms in the 2nd and 3rd grade are participating in the pilot
+- Year 1: Eighty (80+) students across four classrooms in the 2nd and 3rd grade participated in the pilot.

-- During L.A.U.G.H. time, students will practice mindful breathing, create and share works of art, and answer questions about learning and school
+- During L.A.U.G.H.® TIME, students will practice mindful breathing, create and share their art work, and answer related questions about the impact of L.A.U.G.H.® TIME on learning and school.

 - Reduced stress